Emergent symmetry in mushroom-based foods

-\textit{Fruiting body---}Figure \ref{fig04sup} summarizes the results of the automated model discovery to characterize the non-linear elastic behavior of the fruiting body material in the in-plane and cross-plane directions for tension, compression, and shear up to 10\%.
 The dots indicate the experimental data of the quasi-static tension, compression, and shear tests from the average of $n=10$ samples each, the colored regions highlight the contributions of the individual model terms, and the $R^2$ values quantify the goodness of fit.
 Interestingly, the transversely isotropic constitutive neural network discovers nearly the same model when training tension only versus compression only, $ \psi = w_6 \, [\,\exp (\, w_6^* \, [I_2-3]) -1]$.
 In tension training, the model additionally discovers the fiber term, $[w_{11}w_{11}^*\langle I_5-1 \rangle^2]$.
 However, tension training is unable to predict compression, and compression training is unable to predict tension, with $R^2=0$ for both in-plane and cross-plane testing data.
 In contrast, training shear only results in a similar model, the linear neo Hooke model, $ \psi = w_1 w_1^* \, [I_1-3]$, as training on tension, compression, and shear simultaneously.
 The simultaneous model has an additional the fiber term $w_{12} \, [\exp (w_{12}^* \, \langle I_5-1 \rangle ^2)-1]$, that predominantly contributes to the fit of the tension in-plane data.
 The goodness of fit across all six tension, compression, and shear in-plane and cross-plane data ranges from $R^2=0.3544$ for compression in-plane to $R^2=0.9827$ for shear in-plane with an average fit of $R^2_{\rm{mean}}=0.7551$ The discovered parameters for the combined tension, compression, and shear model are $w_1^*=2.1712$, $w_1=2.0377$\,kPa, $w_{12}^*=0.7002$, and $w_{12}=0.6881$\,kPa.
 Taken together, the discovered strain energy function for the fruiting body is

-From the high average $R^2$ values, we conclude that this two-term model with the isotropic linear neo Hookean term and the anisotropic exponential fiber term provides a reasonable fit to the data. \\[-6.pt]